wizdmio/wizdm/apps/wizdm/src/assets/docs/en/about.md

 ## Feature rich

-Wizdm comes packed with all the essential features of a modern single page application ready to be used including account management and user authentication, cloud file storage and real-time data synchronization, user interface theming and intgernationalization and much more.
+Wizdm comes packed with all the essential features of a modern single page application ready to be used including account management and user authentication, cloud file storage and real-time data synchronization, user interface theming and internationalization and much more.

 ## Zero starting costs